Last update

 Our goal is clear: to expedite the approval process for more wind and solar projects.

 This collaborative approach has already yielded positive outcomes at the National Housing Conference.
-It will continue to deliver tangible results, as it embodies the successful Luxembourg model rooted in dialogue and cooperation.
+It will again deliver tangible results, as it embodies the successful Luxembourg model rooted in dialogue and cooperation.

 And even though large photovoltaic installations are enjoying greater success today, the Minister of the Environment will organize a special day dedicated to photovoltaics in autumn.
 This will be an opportunity to showcase all the innovations and best practices in this field.
 A day with and for the sector.